locnguyenIT/simple-market-microservices/README.md

 With a microservices architecture, an application is built as independent components that run each application process as a service.
 Because they are independently run, each service can be updated, deployed, and scaled to meet demand for specific functions of an application.

 ## How to build microservices ?
 In this project, I will explain all the step that I build.
 Beside that, I have a lot of branches to describe step by step corresponding to each branch.
-So, you can check out the code of each branch to follow along.
+So, you can check out the code of each branch and look at this [diagram](https://drive.google.com/file/d/1u_JnoCBdCW7OLZM-8d2OGq0OvBf01BlA/view?usp=sharing) to follow along.

 ## Steps:
 - [1.
 Setup parent module](#1-setup-parent-module)